ietf-wg-nmop/IETF-Meetings/119/agenda.md

 Goals:
 * Clarify the intended scope for this work (network, service, etc.)
 * Clarify how this effort fits within the overall ecosystem
-* Agree on required actions to ensure a coordination is in place early in the process
+* Agree on required actions to ensure this effort is useful for operators + a coordination is in place early in the process

 ## Incident Management for Network Services (10 min)